Parsa-Sedigh/gel-event-driven-microservices/pamphlets/section-3.md

 docker logs -f container_id
 ```

-However, we can use the .env file to set the yml files we wanna run, by setting the `COMPOSE_FILE` env and then we can only run
+However, we can use the .env file to set the yml files we wanna run, by setting the `COMPOSE_FILE` env and then we can only run:
 ```shell
 # in docker-compose directory:
 docker compose up